-The MRes Green Criminology and Environmental Crime is taught by highlyregarded criminologists with strong teaching and research reputations.
+The MRes Green Criminology and Environmental Crime is taught by highly-regarded criminologists with strong teaching and research reputations.
 Our academics have published highly-cited papers and developed concepts that are pushing the boundaries of the discipline.
 They are actively involved in various green criminology academic networks, meaning you will be taught by professionals who are at the cutting-edge of developments in this subject area.
 They have particular research interests in species justice, nonhuman animal victimology and abuse, policing, enforcement and sentencing, and environmental justice.
 They have contributed to research projects in various countries, including Ethiopia and Malaysia, and their work has informed advocacy and policy.

 Teaching follows Liverpool Hope University's Learning and Teaching strategy, with an emphasis on small-group teaching.
-The programme is delivered through asynchronous online lectures, reading and activities, tutorial webinars, and on-campus block-taught weekend seminar sessions, when you have the opportunity to work with other students to critically apply your learning through a series of real-world case studies.
+The programme is delivered through lectures and seminars, providing you with the opportunity to work with other students and critically apply your learning.
+This is supported by directed independent study.

-All face-to-face seminars are held at Liverpool Hope University's main campus, Hope Park.
+Teaching is delivered at Liverpool Hope University's main campus, Hope Park.
 The campus is situated just four miles from the city centre and offers superb academic and support facilities, including a library with extended opening hours, computer and wi-fi access, a gym and sports centre, and a careers service for advice on part-time work opportunities and post-study careers.